Frequently Asked Dental Questions – Bay Dental Health

 Missing, split, damaged, decayed, blemished, and crowded teeth can create a number of complications and impact a person’s self-confidence.
-If most or even every single one of a patient’s teeth is in need of dental work, the most efficient treatment plan is typically a tailored, full mouth restoration.
-Full mouth rehabilitation brings together a number of restorative and cosmetic dental procedures for them to restore functionality, beauty, and health to the patient’s mouth, extensively strengthening quality of life and confidence.
+If most or even every single one of a patient’s teeth is in need of dental work, the most effective treatment plan is typically a tailored, full mouth restoration.
+Full mouth rehabilitation brings together a number of restorative and cosmetic dental procedures for them to restore functionality, beauty, and health to the patient’s mouth, extensively strengthening the quality of life and confidence.

 Spaces created by missing teeth can be eliminated by installing dental bridges in the mouth.
 Dental bridges merge dental implants and/or crowns together, to improve the chewing function and generate a more cosmetically pleasing aesthetics.